Call SKB Real Estate to discuss your real estate goals. 907-802-1023

 GUARDIANSHIP AND CONSERVATORSHIP AND RELATED LITIGATION

-Ms. Shortell represents wards and family members in petitions for guardianship, petitions for review of guardianship, and in actions against negligent professional guardians and conservators.
+Ms. Shortell represents wards and family members in petitions for guardianship, petitions for review of guardianship, and in civil actions against the state of Alaska and negligent professional guardians and conservators.

 VOLUNTEER WORK

-Ms. Shortell offers volunteer representation and legal advice for survivors of sexual and domestic violence through ANDVSA and the NWLC Times Up Legal Fund.
+Ms. Shortell offers volunteer representation and legal advice for survivors of sexual and domestic violence through ANDVSA and the Times Up Legal Defense Fund.
+She also provides free legal services on a regular basis to members of the community.

 COMMUNITY SERVICE

-Ms. Shortell has served on the board of Identity Alaska, Out North, and Alaska Institute for Justice.
+Ms. Shortell has served on the boards of Out North and Alaska Institute for Justice.

 Telephone: (907) 272-8181